chatmail/server/README.md

 `openssl s_client -connect mx.example.org:25 -verify_hostname mx.example.org -verify_return_error -starttls smtp`
 from the host that has open port 25 to verify that certificate is valid.

-When providing a TLS certificate to your chatmail server, make sure to provide the full certificate chain and not just the last certificate.
+When providing a TLS certificate to your chatmail relay server, make sure to provide the full certificate chain and not just the last certificate.